HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 ### Runtime

-As of 9th October 2025, this notebook takes ~20m to run to completion on Fornax, using the 'small' server with 8GB RAM/ 2 cores.
+As of 3rd November 2025, this notebook takes ~15m to run to completion on Fornax, using the 'small' server with 8GB RAM/ 2 cores.

 ## Imports